 I had the chance to enjoy Possesia, a prequel to Onania, at Breese Little Gallery in London in March.
-One of the central axes of Possesia series are mutilations and medical experimentations, when and how does the fascination with the surgical steel come about?
+One of the central axes of the Possesia series are mutilations and medical experimentations; when and how does the fascination with surgical steel come about?

 The main subject of the trilogy Onania, Possesia and Eugenica is the human body disfigured, damaged and mutated.
 Do you find your creativity is close to biological and medical sciences?

-My trilogy shows three stages of deformation to the human body: Possesia investigates Europe’s violent past, Onania parodies our present consumerist culture and Eugenica will depict the culmination of genetic experiments.
-In all three parts the human body is the main subject and its forms are made from organic materials.
+My trilogy shows three stages of the deformation of the human body: Possesia investigates Europe’s violent past, Onania parodies our present consumerist culture, and Eugenica will depict the culmination of genetic experiments.
+In all three parts, the human body is the main subject, and its forms are made from organic materials.

-I think despite all the threats that exist today we are lucky to live in the best time for humanity so far.
+I think despite all the threats that exist today, we are lucky to live in the best time for humanity so far.
 We are just starting to erase intolerance and racism.
-It is still a long way before us but art is finally free from religious chains after thousand of years.
-We tend to be fascinated with the past and we are blind to the reality that is before our eyes.
+It is still a long way before us, but art is finally free from religious chains after thousands of years.
+We tend to be fascinated with the past and are blind to the reality that is before our eyes.

-This is the most fascinating time of extraordinary scientific development that will bring more changes to our world than any politician ever has.
+This is a fascinating time of extraordinary scientific development that will bring more changes to our world than any politician ever has.
 I hope to still be alive in a time when the industry of killing animals will be regarded as shameful history.
-We are already growing meat and soon we will be printing transplant organs on a mass scale, how amazing is that?
+We are already growing meat, and soon we will be printing transplant organs on a mass scale; how amazing is that?

 When you are blocked, what do you do to get your creativity flowing again?

 I never work on one piece at a time.
-When I work on many pieces simultaneously I can easily turn the energy from one piece to another.
-When I feel that I need to rest from a certain piece I focus on a different one.
+When I work on many pieces simultaneously, I can easily turn the energy from one piece to another.
+When I feel that I need to rest from a certain piece, I focus on a different one.
 In this manner, I work every day without stopping.
-New ideas appear constantly, the list of works to complete is very long.
+New ideas appear constantly, and the list of works to complete is very long.
 They evolve all the time and change places in my hierarchy of projects to realise.
-No matter what I do I’m processing them in my imagination all the time.
+No matter what I do, I’m processing them in my imagination all the time.

 Do limitations force you to think more creatively?

-In my childhood, I somehow gravitated towards movies where the main character works alone in old trainers and in the end grabs the gold.
-I don’t think much of limitations really.
-My energy sees opportunities, chances, new ways of viewing the same things.
-I always set my goals above my abilities and trying to achieve them.
-Limitations are not there for real, the only thing that can limit us is our own mind.
+In my childhood, I somehow gravitated towards movies where the main character works alone in old trainers and, in the end, grabs the gold.
+I don’t think much of limitations, really.
+My energy sees opportunities, chances, and new ways of viewing the same things.
+I always set my goals above my abilities and try to achieve them.
+Limitations are not there for real; the only thing that can limit us is our own minds.

 You couldn’t live without…

 Freedom.
 We are so accustomed to it that we don’t appreciate it or even see it anymore.
-Not very far away, in Kiev, young people like us gave their lives for freedom.
+Not very far away, in Kyiv, young people like us gave their lives for freedom.
 They were so humiliated and despairing that they decided to start a revolution and risk their lives.
-They won having no more weapons than rocks and a desire to be part of free Europe.
+They won, having no more weapons than rocks and a desire to be part of a free Europe.

-We are not aware of how we would act in this kind of situation, and I hope we will never now.
-The new danger in Eastern Europe is real and we will hear more about it in the coming months and years.
+We are not aware of how we would act in this kind of situation, and I hope we will never know.
+The new danger in Eastern Europe is real, and we will hear more about it in the coming months and years.